RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Algorithms.rst

    :correct: c
    :feedback_a: Computers do not think, they only do what we humans tell them to do via programs.
    :feedback_b: While it is necessary for most computer scientists to know how to write code, it is not the most important skill.
    :feedback_c: Computer scientists are all about solving problems.
-We use computers to automate solutions to problems and to do things faster and more accurately than we can do by hand or manually.
+We use computers to automate solutions to problems and to do things faster and more accurately than we can do manually.
    :feedback_d: Computer science and math are similar in many ways and it helps to have a strong mathematical foundation, but you do not have to be good at math to be a good computer scientist.

    What is the most important skill for a computer scientist?